simeononsecurity/simeononsecurity.ch/content/articles/windows-hardening-best-practices-secure-windows-10-windows-11/index.en.md

 By enabling and keeping Windows Defender up to date, you can proactively protect your Windows 10 system from malware and other security threats.
 It is also recommended to perform **regular system scans** using Windows Defender to ensure the detection and removal of any potential threats.

-Remember, while Windows Defender provides a solid level of protection, it is essential to complement it with **safe browsing habits**, **regular software updates**, and other security measures to maintain a secure Windows 10 environment.
+Remember, while Windows Defender provides a solid level of protection, you need to complement it with **safe browsing habits**, **regular software updates**, and other security measures to maintain a secure Windows 10 environment.

 #### 2. [**Keep Windows 10 Updated**](https://support.microsoft.com/en-us/windows/windows-update-faq-8a903416-6f45-0718-f5c7-375e92dddeb2)
 Regularly installing Windows updates is a critical aspect of **hardening Windows 10**.
 These updates include **security patches**, bug fixes, and performance improvements that help **patch security vulnerabilities** and improve system stability.